Managing Software

 apt show

-The above command returned a list that includes
+The above command returns a list that includes a game called ninvaders, which is a console-based Space Invaders like game.

 command: